Dangers of hang gliding

 Then in a split second the ‘G’ force went to zero and I was being thrown through space.
 At least I could move my arms and hold my head up.
 I reached for the parachute handle.

-— from an account by Adam Parer of his hang glider tumble in 2009
+— Adam Parer describing his hang glider tumble in 2009

 The cover photo by Glider Rider picture editor H. Krause (not to be confused with publisher Tracy H. Knauss) is of Dave Ledford after his wing tumbled seven times following a failed wingover attempt (at Chattanooga, Tennessee).
 He was unhurt and his glider, a Moyes Mega II (with crosstube fairings, by the look of it) was largely undamaged.
-A film of this event is included in Bill Liscomb’s 2008 documentary Big Blue Sky.
-Here is a link to that section of video on YouTube.
+Film of this occurrence in 1979 is included in Bill Liscomb’s 2008 documentary Big Blue Sky (linked farther down).